Handbook

 Deliveries for Students

-Email is one of the most cost-effective, timely, efficient ways for your teacher, principal, and the district administration to communicate with families.
+Email is one of the most timely and efficient ways for your teacher, principal, and the district administration to communicate with families.
 To ensure that we have your current email address, log in to Campus to verify that your information is correct.
-If you cannot access your parent portal, please contact the technology help desk at (952) 975-7395
+If you cannot access your parent portal, please contact the technology help desk at (952) 975-7395.

 Weather-Related Closing